-The Academy Trust makes estimates and assumptions concerning the future.
+The Academy makes estimates and assumptions concerning the future.
 The resulting accounting estimates and assumptions will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.

 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost or income for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 23, will impact the carrying amount of the pension liability.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2021.
+Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.